sebinside/PremiereRemote/readme.md

 4. Double click the extension window.
 This should open the plugins `host`- folder.
 Inside the folder `src`, you can add your own functionality, e.g., in the `index.tsx`.
 Please stick to the format already used to ensure correct parsing and server setup from the framework-side.
 A semi-minimal `index.tsx`-file looks like this:

-   ⚠️ OUTDATED ⚠️

    ```
-   var host = {
+   export const host = {
        kill: function () {
-           // This method is only there for debugging purposes.
+           // This method is only there for debugging purposes and shall not be replaced.
        },
        yourNewFunction: function(param1, param2) {
            alert(param1 + " " + param2);
-       } // etc.
+       }
    }
    ```

    After making changes in any `.tsx` files, repeat the process of running `npm run build` from inside the `PremiereRemote\host` folder.
 You also have to close and repoen the **PremiereRemote** extension via `Window` -> `Extensions`.
 Note, that a restart of Premiere Pro is usually not required.

 ## Using AutoHotkey